Search This Blog

 It was also my great fortune to meet and forge a long friendship with Adrienne Alyce Claerbaut (nee Morris), who was the niece of Billy Strayhorn.
 Over a great part of her life, Alyce has devoted herself to the cause of Strayhorn's music.

-John Steiner, 91, widely regarded as the world's foremost authority on early Chicago jazz, Died Saturday, June 3, 2001...Born in Milwaukee and trained as a chemist at the University of Wisconsin in Madison, Mr. Steiner nourished his emerging passion for jazz by spending weekends in the nightspots of Chicago's South Side.
+John Steiner, who was widely regarded as the world's foremost authority on early Chicago jazz also became an important contact at his home in Kenosha, Wisconsin.
+Now retired, Steiner had been a chemist at the University of Wisconsin in Madison, but he nourished his passion for jazz by spending weekends in the nightspots of Chicago's South Side.
 Early on he came to know key figures such as pianist Earl Hines and drummer Baby Dodds, and befriended members of the fabled Austin High Gang (including cornetist Jimmy McPartland and saxophonist Bud Freeman.
+It was through his contacts with so many musicians he was able to begin to build his collection, and he was doing it in the 1930s, when most people were not interested in this music and its history in Chicago, He was the seminal figure in documenting the history of Chicago jazz."

 Steiner was present at one of our Ellington Society gatherings when he gave me a copy of Duke Ellington's "Jig Walk" on an ancient-looking 78 rpm record; he held the rights to that transcription of a piano roll from the 1920s.
 I recall Dick Buckley being there, too, along with Henry Quarles, all the way from Pewaukee, Wisconsin.
 Henry handed me a copy of an Index to Music Is My Mistress, an eighty-two-page pamphlet by H. F. Huon, which was packed with useful information.
 I wish it were still in print.